 Working Together to Support Community

-Rocky Mountain Children’s Health Foundation (RMCHF) is a public charity.
+Rocky Mountain Children’s Health Foundation (RMCHF) is a 501(c)(3) nonprofit.
 RMCHF was organized in 2008 and is operated exclusively for charitable and educational purposes.

-RMCHF makes grants to programs and organizations that assist in accomplishing our mission.
+RMCHF has made grants to programs and organizations that assist in accomplishing our mission.
 These procedures ensure that recipients are selected on an objective and nondiscriminatory basis.

 Our mission is to enhance the quality of life for pediatric patients and their families in the Rocky Mountain region.